My Enterprise SEO Playbook: 0 to 500K Visits at Gigworker

 • Pruned approximately 38% of low-value or underperforming content, tightening our site's quality signal significantly.

-• Launched entirely new features—a freelancer directory and a robust job board—to diversify user engagement and revenue opportunities.
+• Launched entirely new features - a freelancer directory and a robust job board - to diversify user engagement and revenue opportunities.

 However, I am a persistent individual and decided what better time than now to completely overhaul the site.
 So that is exactly what I did.

-I built rebuilt the platform from the ground up to focus more on service-based features that users would find helpful, such as being able to browse a list of hundreds of side hustles, to them having the ability to list themselves in a directory of top-rated freelancers.
+This included features such as being able to browse a list of hundreds of side hustles, to them having the ability to list themselves in a directory of top-rated freelancers.

 I also integrated a job board function, which is starting to see signs of heavy engagement.
 This is a great way to connect gig workers with companies looking to hire for specific tasks.